Backup and Disaster Recovery you’ve possibly got it horribly wrong

 A lot of businesses think that backup and disaster recovery is as simple as diligently copying their data to USB drives and taking it home every day or automatically copying their data to cloud storage.

-But I’m sorry their wrong, very wrong and here’s why.
+But I’m sorry they’re wrong, very wrong and here’s why.

 - Back up means you have a copy of your data and/or applications available